mrichar1/jsonapi-vuex/README.md

 - `isRel` - a function which returns True/False for a given name.

-- `inData` - this property is set to `true` on items returned as part of the `data` property, if `included` records were also returned.
+- `isIncluded` - this property is set to `true` on items returned as an `included` record.
 This is useful if you wish to filter out included records when displaying data, but still want to access them as related data.

 These are particularly useful in `Vue` templates.
 For example to iterate over an item, picking out just the attributes: